Human resources: History

 Now, human resources focus on the people side of management.
 There are two real definitions of HRM (Human Resource Management); one is that it is the process of managing people in organizations in a structured and thorough manner.
 This means that it covers the hiring, firing, pay and perks, and performance management.
 This first definition is the modern and traditional version more like what a personnel manager would have done back in the 1920s.
 The second definition is that HRM circles the ideas of management of people in organizations from a macromanagement perspective like customers and competitors in a marketplace.
 This involves the focus on making the "employment relationship" fulfilling for both management and employees.

-Some research showed that employees can perform at a much higher rate of productivity when their supervisors and managers paid more attention to them.
-The Father of Human relations, Elton Mayo, was the first person to reinforce the importance of employee communications, cooperation, and involvement.
-His studies concluded that sometimes the human factors are more important than physical factors, such as quality of lighting and physical workplace conditions.
-As a result, individuals often place value more on how they feel.
-For example, a rewarding system in Human resource management, applied effectively, can further encourage employees to achieve their best performance.
+Some research showed that employees can perform at a much higher rate of productivity when their supervisors and managers pay more attention to them.
+The Father of Human Relations, Elton Mayo, was the first person to reinforce the importance of employee communications, cooperation, and involvement.
+His studies concluded that sometimes human factors are more important than physical factors, such as the quality of lighting and physical workplace conditions.
+As a result, individuals often place more value on how they feel.
+For example, a rewarding system in Human Resource Management, applied effectively, can further encourage employees to achieve their best performance.